Blog-Archiv

 (3 C/2 D/4`-E/4 F/2 |

-This is not due to the '-' character (slur), you can also leave them out.
+This is not due to the '-' character (tie), you can also leave that out.
 I tried this abc code on several web translators, was the same everywhere.
+When you declare a triplet, it binds the next three notes, regardless of what durations they have.

-UPDATE 2: this may become a longer list of abc bugs, maybe concerning only abcjs.
-Try to play this tune on some online abc translator:
+UPDATE 2: maybe concerning only the abcjs web-UI.
+Try to play this tune on some online abc translator's player:

 X: 1